markwindsorr/CSFundamentals/Design Patterns/README.md

 ### Model-View-ViewModel (MVVM)

 Separates the development of the interface from the development of the business logic.
+The view model provides data from the model in a form that the view can easily use.
 Its a structural design pattern that separates objects into three distinct groups:

 * Models: holds the applications data.
 They're usually structs or simple classes.
 * Views: displays visual elements and controls on the screen